ktkelly11/SBA5/README.md

 ## Where the idea came from

-The assignment was given to create a server using express and I am still trying to fully master this, so I did a simple post, users, comments server like we did in class.
+The assignment was given to create a server using express and I am still trying to fully master this, so I did a simple post, users, locations (with a travel blog in mind) server, similar to what we did in class.

 ## Tech